 X-ray, ultrasound, or CT scan: imaging tests that take pictures of the digestive tract

 Colonoscopy or sigmoidoscopy: a test during which a flexible tube with a camera is inserted through the anus into the rectum to view the inside of your colon.
-This lets the doctor do a biopsy (take a tiny tissue sample).
+This lets the doctor do a biopsy (take a tiny tissue sample and treat a bleeding source).

-Vomiting blood may signal an upper GI tract problem.
-To determine the cause, tests that may be ordered include:
+Vomiting blood or a coffee ground material may signal an upper GI tract problem.
+To find the cause, tests that may be done include:

 Upper Endoscopy: a test during which a flexible tube with a camera is inserted through the mouth and throat to see inside the upper GI tract.
-This lets the doctor do a biopsy (take a tiny tissue sample).
+This lets the doctor do a biopsy (take a tiny tissue sample and treat a bleeding source).

 X-ray, ultrasound, or CT scan: tests that take pictures of the digestive tract